-Trump’s season of weakness: President who prizes strength enters key stretch in a fragile state
+Analysis: President who prizes strength enters key stretch in a fragile state

-WASHINGTON — President Donald Trump, whose paramount concern long has been showing strength, has entered the most challenging stretch of his term, weakened on virtually every front and in danger of being forced from office as the impeachment inquiry intensifies.
+WEASHINGTON – President Donald Trump, whose paramount concern long has been showing strength, has entered the most challenging stretch of his term, weakened on virtually every front and in danger of being forced from office as the impeachment inquiry intensifies.

 Trump now finds himself mired in a season of weakness.
 Foreign leaders feel emboldened to reject his pleas or contradict him.
 Officials inside his administration are openly defying his wishes by participating in the impeachment probe.
 Federal courts have ruled against him.
 Republican lawmakers are criticizing him.
 He has lost control over major conservative media organs.
 And polling shows a growing share of Americans disapprove of his job performance and support his impeachment.